Do you have a hot topic that deserves to be aired in public?

 The scrutiny committees assist the development and review of policies, monitor performance and budgets, review council services and matters affecting Powys, and make recommendations to the cabinet or council.
 They are an integral part of making sure the council is operating effectively, but they do not take decisions.

-Cllr Beverley Baynham, Portfolio Holder for Corporate Governance and Regulatory Services, said: "If you have a topic that you are really passionate about and think it deserves to be discussed in more detail, then please do get in touch with us through the website.
+Powys County Council Leader and Cabinet Member for an Open and Transparent Powys, Cllr James Gibson-Watt said: "If you have a topic that you are really passionate about and think it deserves to be discussed in more detail, then please do get in touch with us through the website.

 "We are always keen to hear what residents and businesses think about the work of the council, so that we can make improvements to our services.
 And we also know that good ideas, which have the power to improve lives and communities, can come from anywhere."